ASAP Nast

-Tariq Amar Devega (born July 26, 1990), better known by his stage name ASAP Nast (stylized as A$AP Nast), is an American rapper, songwriter and model from Harlem, New York.
-Nast is best known as a member of the hip hop collective A$AP Mob.
-As part of A$AP Mob, they released their first project as a group, a mixtape titled Lord$ Never Worry in 2012.
+Tariq Amar Devega (born July 26, 1990), known professionally as ASAP Nast (stylized A$AP Nast), is an American rapper from Harlem, New York.
+Nast is best known as a member of the hip-hop collective ASAP Mob.
+As part of ASAP Mob, they released their first project as a group, a mixtape titled Lords Never Worry in 2012.
 His breakout song, "Trillmatic" featuring Wu-Tang Clan's Method Man was released on December 4, 2013.